I finally made it to the town of LaValle, and after stopping to ask,

 again.
 The hills became shallower, too.

-I entered Madison through Wanakee on Woodland Drive through a new
+I entered Madison through Waunakee on Woodland Drive through a new

 subdivision with large wooded lots and estate size homes.
 I felt